top of page

 1847

-January: Concerts in Breslau (Wrocław), Posen (Poznań), Danzig, Königsberg (Kaliningrad) and Dorpat (Tartu).
+January: Concerts in Breslau (Wrocław), Posen (Poznań), Danzig (Gdańsk), Königsberg (Kaliningrad) and Dorpat (Tartu).

 – February: In Saint Petersburg, a private concert for the Tsarina.

-– March: Failure of his two concerts at the Bolshoi Theatre.
+– March: Failure of her two concerts at the Bolshoi Theatre in Saint Petersburg.

 – April: Instead of returning to Paris (via London), she gives two more modest concerts.